Tilting flat panel TV wall mounts offer a few advantages over the standard fixed TV wall bracket.

-If you want to understand about the other types of wall mount available to you, go to my introduction to TV mounting brackets.
+If you want to understand the other types of wall mounts available to you, go to my introduction to TV mounting brackets.

-In this article we will discuss the pros and cons of tilting mounts and look at a few reasons why they may be the best choice for you.
+In this article, I will discuss the pros and cons of tilting mounts and look at a few reasons why they may be the best choice for you.

 The tilting wall mount is the next level up from the fixed television mount.